adrien2p/tornadodi/README.md

 ## Prerequisites

-In order to be able to use `TornadoJS` into your project, you will have to install two libraries.
+In order to be able to use `TornadoDI` into your project, you will have to install two libraries.

 ```text
 npm i reflect-metadata @types/reflect-metadata